MstrFunkBass/facemo/README.md

 jupyter notebook
 ```

-3. Within jupyter navigate open the 'code' folder and run the 'facemo-script.ipynb' file
+3. Within jupyter, navigate to the 'code' folder and run the 'facemo-script.ipynb' file

 4. You can now run the cells and follow the md notes to change how the script runs

 ## Customising Images
 This project uses a collection of 1000 face images from nvidia's flickr-Faces-HQ dataset which contain images of faces that are free to use.
-I have used some of the 128x128px thumbnails.
+I have used some of the 128x128px thumbnails as well as one 1024x1024 image.

 Details at: https://github.com/NVlabs/ffhq-dataset